kbs5280/javascript-foundations/README.md

-NOTE: _This is a series of exercises I wrote, or adapted, to teach programming students the fundamentals of JavasScript._
+NOTE: _This is a series of exercises I wrote, or adapted, to teach programming students JavaScript fundamentals._

 # JavaScript Foundations